sovity/dataspace-portal/docs/product/user-documentation/Authority Organization Management.md

 - Click on "Approve Participant" or "Reject Participant"
   ![Approve or Reject Pending Organization's Requests](https://github.com/user-attachments/assets/77aea012-ab2c-4814-9569-257c3b901ae3)

+{% hint style="info" %} We are in the process of updating the content of this section soon.
+Thank you for your patience. {% endhint %}

 ## Invite Organizations

 Organizations can be invited by Authority Users and Authority Admins.